killthebuddh4/gadfly-go/README.md

   language models (LMs).
 - An LM wouldn't need to generalize, it could write a new program for each new task it encounters.
-- An LM user could analyze running programs very quickly, it could modify running programs according to new data.
+- An LM could analyze running programs very quickly, it could modify running programs according to new data.
-- Instead of importing code, an LM user could search for similar code in a . database and then repurpose it.
+- Instead of importing code, an LM could search for similar code in a . database and then repurpose it.
-- Because an LM user could analyze running programs very quickly, it could make sense to store all kinds of useful metadata in the parse tree.
+- Because an LM could analyze running programs very quickly, it could make sense to store all kinds of useful metadata in the parse tree.
-- More generally, the parse tree could be something that is constantly manipulated by the LM user.
+- More generally, the parse tree could be something that is constantly manipulated by the LM.
 - An LM could outsource subtrees to other LMs, there could be a whole ecosystem built around this idea.
 - An LM could evaluate subtrees in parallel and then merge, prune, and recombine